comevussor/Apache-Hive-queries-on-IMDB-open-database/CAP theorem and HBAse.md

 No need to fill empty fields with Null values.

 ### HBase on HDFS
-Rows in a table are distributed in subsets called regions, stored in the worker nodes of the cluster.
+Rows in a table are ordered by row key, distributed in subsets called regions, stored in the worker nodes of the cluster.
 Everything is stored in binary format.

 ### HBase components
 HBase master : responsible for creating a table and communicating with slaves.
 Usually with a stand by master attached for high availability.
-Region servers : slaves.
-Zookeeper for high availability.
+Region servers : slaves, answering the client, notifying the master, compacting Zookeeper for high availability.

 If both masters think they are masters, we enter a split brain scenario, it is always very dangerous => needs shutdown.